 The economy is doing better, but not as great as the numbers initially make it seem.
-That is the clear common theme between the Department of Labor’s May jobs report and the newest figures regarding consumer credit card debt – an indicator of consumer spending habits and household financial health.
+That is the clear common theme between the Department of Labor’s recent jobs reports and the newest figures regarding consumer credit card debt – an indicator of consumer spending habits and household financial health.

 So, much like more work needs to be done in the employment sector, consumers must strive to remember the corrosive impact of debt on household finances during the recession and work to get out from under its influence before the burden becomes unbearable again.